What Can't Dogs Eat? Toxic Foods That Are Common In Australia

 Cooked bones are dangerous to dogs: they break and splinter easily, which can be fatal to your pup.
 RSPCA Australia recommends you give bones to your dog twice a week at most.
 You should also avoid large marrow bones, T-bones, large knuckle bones and bones sawn lengthwise.
 Dogs eating bones should be supervised at all times.

-Yes, but only if it hasn’t been treated with chemicals like fertilizers and insecticides.
+Yes, but only if it hasn’t been treated with chemicals like fertilisers and insecticides.

 Many dogs enjoy munching on a bit of grass here and there, and it can also provide extra micronutrients.